2024 Eurozone Bond Market Outlook: Opportunities and Risks for Investors

 Debt agency officials say hedge funds are helping to fill the void left by the ECB.

-Furthermore, a dramatic rally at the end of the year meant that yields on German bonds, which move inversely to prices, fell to levels where some banks predicted they would be at the end of 2024, so that further declines could be limited.
+Furthermore, a dramatic rally at the end of the year meant that yields on German bonds, which move inversely to prices, fell to levels where some banks predicted they would be at the end of 2024, so that further declines might be limited.

-As for Italy, it could lose its luster, especially if the new EU rules renew the examination of its finances.
+As for Italy, it might lose its luster, especially if the new EU rules renew the examination of its finances.
 Kal El-Wahab, head of EMEA linear rates trading at BofA, expects eurozone outperformance to be concentrated in Germany, with high funding requirements likely to weigh on Italy.

 GILT TRIP ?